vinicius-goncalves/vinicius-goncalves/README.md

 ## 👨‍🔧 More about me
 <div id="more-about-me">
   <p>
-    I'm studying Software Engineering, focusing on JavaScript and all its features, from vanilla features to **NodeJS**.
-I started learning JavaScript about two years ago, and I went deeper and deeper into it.
+    I'm studying Software Engineering.
+I started learning JavaScript about two years ago, and I went deeper and deeper into it - today, I'm getting deeper and deeper with TypeScript and Java, but JavaScript continues to be my favorite language of all.
   </p>
 </div>